A computer as a home media center

 greeter-hide-users=false

-' > /etc/lightdm/lightdm.conf.d/99-home-theatre.conf;
+' > /etc/lightdm/lightdm.conf.d/99-home-theatre.conf

 Thus instead of executing Kodi directly from the login manager, Openbox is started.
 Openbox will then execute Kodi on startup, and exit after Kodi is closed.